marph91/jimmy/readme.md

 jimmy-cli-linux takeout-20240401T160516Z-001.zip --format google_keep
 ```

 After importing, the notes should be available in a new Joplin notebook named like `YYYY-MM-DD HH:MM:SS - Import`.

-:exclamation: Make sure your data is imported properly.
+Make sure your data is imported properly :exclamation:

 What is converted (in most cases)?